paduagroup/fftool/README.md

 Deducing Bonds and Angles
 -------------------------

-When inferring connectivity from distances, a tolerance of 0.25 angstrom is used to compare interatomic distances in the coordinates file with equilibrium distances specified in the force field database, and decide if a bond should be present or not.
-So, the bond lengths in the conformation used as input must be sufficiently close to those in the force field specification.
+When inferring connectivity from interatomic distances, a tolerance of 0.25 angstrom is used to compare distances in the coordinates file with equilibrium distances specified for bonds in the force field, and decide if a bond should be present or not.
+So, the bond lengths in the conformation used as input must be sufficiently close to those in the force field specification for those bonds to be included in the potential energy fonction for the system.

 Angles will be assigned to groups of three atoms i-j-k, with i-j and j-k bonded, if the value of the angle in the conformation used as input is within +/-15 degrees of the equilibrium angle in the force field specification.
-If not, even if the atoms i-j-k are bonded, their angle will not be present in the final potential energy function although topologically it is there.
+If not, even if the atoms i-j-k are bonded, their angle will not be present in the final potential energy function for the system, although topologically it is there.
 When running `fftool` to create a force field file (with `-l` or `-d` option) a warning message shows which such topological angles have been "removed" because they deviate too much from the equilibrium angles in the force field.
-This avoids issued with atoms which have more than four ligands, such as S or P atoms with five or six ligands.
+This removal of angles avoids problems with atoms which have more than four ligands, such as S or P atoms with five or six ligands.
 Around these centers there are topological angles of 180 degrees to which no potential energy of bending is attributed in force fields.
 For example, in the octahedral PF6- anion there are two different values of F-P-F angles: twelve 90 degree angles between adjacent F atoms, and three 180 degree angles between opposite F atoms; only the twelve 90 degree angles contribute with a harmonic potential energy function in the OPLS-AA force field.

-The tolerances for bond distance and angle values, 0.25 angstrom and 15 degrees, respectively, were chosen somewhat arbitrarily.
+The tolerances for bond distances and angle values, 0.25 angstrom and 15 degrees, respectively, were chosen based on heuristic judgement.
 They can be set by editing the `fftool` source, namely the global variables `BondTol` and `AngleTol`.
 Use with care because spurious bonds and angles may be created if the tolerances are too wide.

 Improper Dihedrals